The New Zealand Eating Behaviour Questionnaire Platform

 Place the slider at the point on the line you agree most with.

-When you are going through a stressful or upsetting time what happens to your eating?
+When you are going through a stressful or upsetting time,

-I go off food completely Undecided I find it difficult to control my eating
+I go off food completely Undecided I find it difficult to control

-(I eat more)
+my eating (I eat much more)

 Please imagine, as vividly as you can, the fragrance and the taste of the waffle as you savour the first bite.